utsav2601/JQplot/README.md

 Utsav Popli
 =======
-Jqplot with According, showing multiple graphs on a single page.
+Jqplot with Accordion, showing multiple graphs on a single page.